 It is not possible to list all the possible side-effects of each painkiller in this leaflet.
 However, as with all medicines, there are a number of side-effects that have been reported with each of the different painkillers.
 If you want more information specific to your painkiller then you should read the information leaflet that comes with the medicine.

 This is a safe medicine and side-effects are rare if you do not take more than the maximum recommended dose.
 However, paracetamol can be very dangerous if you take too much (overdose).
 Overdoses of paracetamol can happen by mistake, but some people intentionally take an overdose.
 The main problem with taking an overdose of paracetamol is that it can damage your liver permanently and you can die from this.
-The leaflet dealing with paracetamol gives more information.

 The most common side-effects are: